 Optimization of TCP, TLS, HTTP/2

-In this part, we combined the subtle network optimizations that give server acceleration.
-The effect here is not as large as in other methods, but it is achieved exclusively by setting, that is, free.
+In this part, we combined the subtle network optimizations that provide server acceleration.
+The effect here is not as large as in other methods, but it is achieved exclusively by settings, that is, free.

 Tuning TCP today is required for large projects and servers with a connection from 10G, the main thing to remember: the network subsystem is regularly updated with the release of new Linux kernels, so it’s worth updating.
 Correctly configuring TLS (HTTPS) allows you to obtain a high level of security and minimize the time to establish a secure connection.
 Good recommendations are released by Mozilla.

 The new version of the HTTP protocol – HTTP/2 is designed to speed up the download of sites.
 This protocol appeared recently and is now actively used (about 20% of the share among websites).
 In general, in HTTP/2, the mechanisms of acceleration are actually laid, the main one is reducing the effect of network delays on page load time (request multiplexing).
 But the acceleration due to HTTP/2 is not always successful, so do not rely on this protocol.

 Unlike server optimization, the client is aimed at everything that happens in the user’s browser.
 Because of this, control is complicated (different devices and browsers) and many different optimization directions arise.
 We will look at the most effective and universal methods that can be used in almost any project.